-- 1. Michelle's letter demonstrates a clear understanding.... - Of how her decision to hook up with Paul contributed to the fatal crash - That Rudy's own graduation night was completely ruined with the memory of four years prior when Lainey died. - That the poor choices made that night resulted in pain for Rudy, for forever. - That the damage done is irreversible; lives will never be the same for anyone - That Rudy was the least to blame; he was a 14-year-old looking to experience an 'epic' party that was the last of a series. - 2.
-Nate' speech demonstrates a clear understanding of.... - the seriousness of agreeing to being a designated driver - the necessity of having a back-up plan if you do agree to be a D.D. and decided to drink and/or use cannabis - the absolute importance of staying sober; its black and white, no grey area whatsoever - how to deal with peer pressure at a party if you are a D.D. - the emotional trauma, guilt and despair that he now has to endure for the rest of his life, for not fulfilling his responsibility as a D.D. - 3.
-We can hope that Paul shows remorse and takes responsibility, yet Lainey's mother may or may not find forgiveness.
+- 1. Michelle's letter demonstrates a clear understanding... - Of how teenagers' priorities are often in conflict with sound decision making - That her own desire to be with Paul contributed to the fatal crash - That Rudy's own graduation night was completely ruined with the memory of four years prior when Lainey died. - Of the finality of the poor choices made that night - That the damage done is irreversible; lives will never be the same for anyone - That Rudy was the least to blame; he was a 14-year-old looking to experience an 'epic' party that was the last of a series. - 2.
+Nate' speech demonstrates a clear understanding of.... - the seriousness of agreeing to being a designated driver - the necessity of having a back-up plan if you do agree to be a D.D. and succumb to the pressures of drinking and/or using cannabis - the absolute importance of staying sober; its black and white, no grey area whatsoever - how to deal with peer pressure at a party if you are a D.D. - the emotional trauma of dealing with the guilt and despair if you don't fulfill your responsibility as a D.D. - 3.
+Paul and Lainey's mother's conversation could go one of two ways.
+Paul could feel remorse and take responsibility, or he could be in denial or simply too irresponsible and blames others.

+Lainey's mother could be forgiving or not.
 The conversation could be angry and bitter, or conciliatory.
-Either way the student should demonstrate an understanding of.... - Lainey's mother's utter despair at losing her daughter and how it's affected her life - Her difficulty in dealing with Rudy in the aftermath - How she needs to understand why Paul did what he did - Her need to know how he plans to change when he is let out of jail. - How Paul sees his choices that night and what he'd do differently the next time - The irreversibility of the decision to drive impaired - The interminable guilt he has to live with. - 4.
-The Police Officer's speech to the school three months later, and to parents who choose to attend should... - Depict using vivid, figurative language, the horror of the scene of the crash that night - Describe in detail the horror of having to let parents know their child is dead - Describe the post-traumatic stress First Responders are forced to deal with after attending this type of crash - Give students ideas and tools for staying safe and to make sound decisions - Talk to parents about being parents, setting limits and rules, and not trying to be your child's friend - Talk to both parents and students about rules, expectations, and the necessity of a mutual understanding and acceptance that certain lines that cannot be crossed
+Either way students should demonstrate an understanding of.... - Lainey's mother's utter despair at losing her daughter and how it's affected her life. - Her difficulty in dealing with Rudy in the aftermath. - How she needs to understand why Paul did what he did. - Her need to know if he is remorseful and whether or not he has learned anything? - How Paul sees his choices that night and if he'd do anything differently the next time. - The irreversibility of the decision to drive impaired. - The interminable guilt with which the person responsible has to live. - Students may choose to have Paul not take responsibility but to blame Jesse for vomiting.
+This could be an authentic way to demonstrate how many drunk drivers are repeat offenders - 4.
+The Police Officer's speech to the community a year later should... - Depict using vivid, figurative language, the horror of the scene of the crash that night. - Describe the post-traumatic stress First Responders are forced to deal with after attending to this type of crash. - Give students ideas and tools for staying safe and to make sound decisions. - Talk to parents about being parents and not trying to be your child's friend. - Talk to both parents and their children about rules, expectations, and the necessity of a mutual understanding and acceptance of lines that cannot be crossed.